adc-trust-ai/trust-free/MANUAL.md

    - `prop_explained: float, default=0.9`

-    The proportion of prediction explained by a subset of features that is deemed acceptable.
+    The proportion of prediction explained by a subset of features that is deemed enough.
     By default, no more features are added in a given part of the report once 90% of the prediction is explained by the features already included.
   - `pred: int or float, default=None`